 This course is a survey of traditional and contemporary children's and adolescent literature from Spain and Latin America written originally in Spanish.
-We will examine short stories, folktales, poetry, theater and novels from a literary/artistic point of view and for their value in education and cultural development.
+We will examine short stories, folktales, poetry, theater, and novels from a literary / artistic point of view.
+This course is taught in the Spanish language.